yang-hub/nebula-docs/docs-2.0-en/8.service-tuning/load-balance.md

     The `BALANCE` commands migrate data and balance the distribution of partitions by creating and executing a set of subtasks. **DO NOT** stop any machine in the cluster or change its IP address until all the subtasks finish.
 Otherwise, the follow-up subtasks fail.

-{{ ent.ent_begin }}
 ## Balance partition distribution

 The `SUBMIT JOB BALANCE DATA` command starts a job to balance the distribution of storage partitions in the current graph space by creating and executing a set of subtasks.

-!!! enterpriseonly

-    Only available for the NebulaGraph Enterprise Edition.

 !!! note

     - If the current graph space already has a `SUBMIT JOB BALANCE DATA` job in the `FAILED` status, you can restore the `FAILED` job, but cannot start a new `SUBMIT JOB BALANCE DATA` job.
 If the job continues to fail, manually stop it, and then you can start a new one.
     - The following example introduces the methods of balanced partition distribution for storage nodes with the Zone feature disabled.
 When the Zone feature is enabled, balanced partition distribution is performed across zones by specifying the `IN ZONE` clause.
 For details, see [Manage Zones](../4.deployment-and-installation/5.zone.md).

 ### Examples